BartoszPiotrowski/proofs-to-trees/README.md

 You can give another extension to the output, for instane `.png` instead of `.pdf` and the script should respect it.

+Axioms used in the proof will be marked by light-grey color and a conjecure will be coloured darker.

 ## Examples